mautic/mautic/README.md

 ## Installation in Mautic 3.x

+Note: Since the 3.3 Release Candidate you can jump directly to step 6! :tada:

 1. Navigate to the plugins directory of your Mautic installation via SSH/FTP/SFTP Here you find the SSH Commands to install the plugin (with FTP simply download and drag'n'drop the folders to the right directory)
 ```